Zoho Books Review 2024: The Summary Box

-6. Ultimate Plan
+6. Ultimate Plan Review

 The Ultimate plan is the highest tier plan from Zoho Books and costs $240 per organization per month, billed annually.
 Needless to say, it comes with powerful features such as real-time reports and dashboards.
 You can also analyze and track the key financial metrics for your business using it.